-3 needed to complete the requirements for the major, with the understanding that the grades earned in such courses will be included in the computation of the grade-point average for courses in the major to meet College of Social Science graduation requirements.
+The following requirements for the major: . . .
+Students may elect to complete more economics courses than those needed to complete the requirements for the major, with the understanding that the grades earned in such courses will be included in the computation of the grade-point average for courses in the major to meet College of Social Science graduation requirements.
+In order to be eligible to enroll in Economics 499, as referenced in item 3. a. below, students must have a grade-point average of 2.0 in all attempted Economics courses.

-- All of the following courses in the Department of Economics (18 credits): а
+All of the following courses in the Department of Economics (18 credits):

-- EC 201 ĒČ

-- 202 EC 301 Intermediate Microeconomics

-- EC 302 3

-- Intermediate Macroeconomics Introduction to Econometric Methods ... ĒČ 420 3

-Senior Seminar for Economics Majors (W).
-EC 499
+EC EC 201 202 EC EC EC Intermediate Macroeconomics Introduction to Econometric Methods .
+302 EC Senior Seminar for Economics Majors (W)..
 Economics 251H may be substituted for Economics 201 and 301.

 Students who elect this substitution, and who do not take Economics 252H, may satisfy the requirement referenced in item 3. c. by completing at least 2 to 3 credits in Economics courses at the 300-400 level, in addition to the 9 credits referenced in item 3. c.